 Council establishes Budget Guidelines to instruct departments as they develop their budgets in the fall.

-The key guidelines for the 2024 budget are:
+The key guidelines for the 2025 budget are:

-- Preliminary 2024 departmental net budget totals will be limited to a 0.0% increase over the 2023 adopted net budget totals, exclusive of existing personnel costs, phased in funding for positions approved by Council in the prior year, core capital increases, and non-discretionary increases. - Final year of funding for salary and benefits costs arising from Job Evaluation (JE) changes from the Exempt Job Evaluation process will be incorporated into the budget. - Capital expenditures funded from current taxation revenue (Core Capital) will be increased by 4%; new capital asset replacement funding strategy and new debt servicing budget to support future borrowing needs will be determined by Council in Q4 of 2023. - Provision will be made for an addition of \$327,000 to continue reinstating the Facilities Reserve Fund transfer that was reduced in the 2020 budget. - Provision will be made for Corporate Information Technology replacement with an annual addition of \$500,000 to capital and/or operating until such time as annual sustained funding is achieved. - Provision will be made to transition \$500,000 in funding for acceleration of the Active Transportation Plan from borrowing to taxation. - Provision will be made for an addition of \$300,000 in 2024 and then \$150,000 annually for three years dedicated to debt servicing or direct acquisition of land identified for park use. - Resource requests for additional operating budgets (including one-time resource projects) and new tax funded personnel will be considered for critical capacity issues, for implementation of the longterm staffing plan or where upfront investment will result in longer term savings. - Council will consider resourcing needs for strategic initiatives from the 2023-2027 Strategic Plan. - Council will consider resourcing needs to implement the Climate Action. - Council will consider budget reduction scenarios of 1% of the proposed tax increase.
+- Preliminary 2025 departmental net budget totals will be limited to a 0.0% increase over the 2024 adopted net budget totals, exclusive of existing personnel costs, phased in funding for positions approved by Council in a prior year, core capital increases, and non-discretionary increases. - The Infrastructure Replacement Funding Strategy (IRFS) approved by Council in January 2024 will increase property taxes by 1.5% annually to reach sustainable infrastructure replacement funding targets for general capital projects in 15 years. - The Debt Servicing Funding Strategy approved by Council in January 2024 will increase property taxes by 0.65% for years 2024 to 2027, by 1% for years 2028 to 2031 and then by 0.65% thereafter. - Provision will be made for an addition of \$327,000 for this year to complete the reinstatement of the Facilities Reserve Fund transfer that was reduced in the 2020 budget. - Provision will be made to transition \$500,000 from borrowing to taxation in funding for the acceleration of the Active Transportation Plan. - Provision will be made for an addition of \$300,000 in 2025 and then \$150,000 annually for two more years dedicated to debt servicing or direct acquisition of land identified for park use. - Resource requests for additional operating budgets (including one-time projects) and new tax funded personnel will be considered for critical capacity issues, implementation of the long-term staffing plan or where upfront investment will result in longer term savings. - Council will consider resourcing needs for strategic initiatives from the 2023-2027 Strategic Plan. - Council will consider budget reduction scenarios of 1% of the proposed tax increase.